Adityaiyer3004/CityFlow/Readme.md

 Deploy to **Streamlit Cloud** or **Render**, automate data refresh via **GitHub Actions**, and integrate observability with **LangSmith**.

 ### 🔗 6.
 Cross-City Expansion
-Generalize the pipeline to include **Paris, Madrid, or Mumbai** using open government data feeds — turning CityFlow into a **global AI mobility monitor**.
+Generalize the pipeline to include **Paris, Madrid, or Mumbai** using open government data feeds, turning CityFlow into a **global AI mobility monitor**.

 ## 👨‍💻 Author
 **Aditya Iyer – Data Scientist & AI Engineer**